What’s a B belly, you ask?

 Nothing more.
 Nothing less.

-If you’re feeling a certain kinda way about the size and shape of your baby bump . . . don't.
+If you’re feeling. a certain kinda way about the size and shape of your baby bump . . .
+Don’t.
+You are Not Alone.

 Trust me . . .
 It’s really not a big deal and you shouldn’t feel any less grateful and happy to be an expecting mother.